 Testimonials of others are important when you are considering taking on an adventure either here in Australia or in another part of the world.
-We pride ourselves on not just ensuing our clients succeed in fulfilling their adventure dreams safely, but we also ensure they have a positive experience from the time they sign up to one of our adventures, to when they arrive home.
+We pride ourselves on not just ensuring our clients succeed in fulfilling their adventure dreams safely, but we also ensure they have a positive experience from the time they sign up to one of our adventures, to when they arrive home.

 It was great to get out of my comfort zone and do something that pushed me physically.
 Being up in the Blue Mountains for two days, and meandering among some amazing scenery, all while getting “gains”, and being out with some friends and fellow explorers made for a brilliant experience.
 The two-day trek is one that pushes the boundaries, making you work hard to beat it.
 With rough terrain, hills and valleys, all part of the journey, the Six Foot Track is a challenge worth tackling.